productinfo/grids-custom-picker-cell/README.md

 ShinobiGrids for iOS: Custom Picker Cell (Objective-C)
 =====================

 This project demonstrates how to add a custom editable cell to your ShinobiDataGrid.
+There's an accompanying blog post [here](http://www.shinobicontrols.com/blog/posts/2014/01/28/building-your-own-editable-data-grid-cells).

 ![Screenshot](screenshot.png?raw=true)